The Universe is a giant energy minimization machine

 This is a conclusion that we might not have reached from the beginning.
 There don’t seem to be any strong forces pushing the water upward.
 But the water gets sucked up nonetheless, because the energy of the universe can be lowered when it does.

-Here, is the height of the plates, is the charge on them, is the distance between them, is the vacuum permitivity, is the acceleration due to gravity, and is the density of water.
+Here, is the charge on the plates, is their area, is the vacuum permitivity, is the acceleration due to gravity, and is the density of water.

 You may find this answer pretty unsatisfying; certainly I did when I first encountered it.
 There seems to be a contradiction: at the beginning of the problem there is no force acting on the water molecules, but somehow they rise up to fill the space between the plates.
 How is that possible?